 Where would we be without oranges at Christmas, they smell great, taste great in festive tipple, and make for fab last minute decor.

-30. Light all the candles
+39. Light all the candles

 Make every room feel instantly more cozy and festive by lighting all the candles.
 Go for a mix of heights and trail some ivy along the base to add in some greenery.